warning

 Some animals have different body parts.

-What different body parts can you see?
+Have a think with your talk partner, what different body parts can you see?
 You might wanna get closer to the screen.

-Now we know that these animals are very, very different and their body parts are very different and those different body parts help them to do different things and help them to survive.
+Fantastic work, now we know that these animals are very, very different and their body parts are very different and those different body parts help them to do different things and help them to survive.

-Well done everyone.
+Well done, everyone.

 Some animals also live in different places.

-So we've got an arctic hare, a sergeant major fish and other fish in a coral reef and a giraffe.
+So we've got an Arctic hare, a sergeant major fish and other fish in a coral reef and a giraffe.

 So we know that lots of animals live in different places.